Okta SSO Last Login Enrichment

 This flag is Veza-administered and cannot be self-enabled.

-### Step 2: Request matching property configuration
+### Step 2: Set the matching property configuration

-For example: `login`, `email`, or a custom attribute such as `customprop_employee_id`.
+Replace `<okta_user_property_name>` with the OktaUser property to match on (e.g., `login`, `email`, or a custom attribute such as `customprop_idx_uid`).

 ### Step 3: Find your Okta application ID